Help CenterStudent Handbook

 - Landline or cellular phones,

-- Or any other resources, services or websites not explicitly permitted in the exam detail spreadsheet or authorized by a StraighterLine staff member in writing
+- Or any other resources, services or websites not explicitly detailed as permitted in the exam detail spreadsheet or authorized by a StraighterLine staff member in writing

-Staff of StraighterLine and its partners review student work and identify possible violations of the Academic Honesty Policy using plagiarism detection software, Identity Verification records, and other tools.
+Staff of StraighterLine and its partners review student work and identify possible violations of the Academic Honesty Policy using plagiarism detection software, Identity Verification records, user-generated electronic device data, and other tools.

-In the event that the Academic Honesty policy or Student Code of Conduct have been violated, staff will, at a minimum, take steps to notify the student via email.
-StraighterLine additionally may add holds to student accounts, prevent transcripts from being processed, or take other actions as deemed appropriate until the student is once again in “good standing” with StraighterLine.
+In the event that the Student Code of Conduct has been violated, staff will, at a minimum, notify the student via their account email.
+StraighterLine additionally may suspend student accounts, prevent transcripts from being processed, or take other actions as deemed appropriate until the student is once again in “good standing” with StraighterLine.
 Any actions required of a student to be once again in “good standing” will be relayed to the student via email or phone.
 During the investigation process, StraighterLine may impose any additional penalties at its discretion.
 If further infractions are discovered, StraighterLine reserves the right to remove students from courses and cancel their account.
 (No refunds will be made available.)

-The following sanctions may be levied in reaction to students breaking the policies laid out in this student handbook:
+The following sanctions may be levied in reaction to students violating the policies laid out in this Student Code of Conduct:

-- Grade reduction (Course): Students may receive a grade reduction or zero for a course.
+- Grade reduction (Course): Students may receive a grade reduction or zero for a course requiring that course to be retaken and free of any recurring or additional policy violations in order to be eligible for a transcript.

 - Restriction: Violations of the Student Code of Conduct may result in the immediate removal from StraighterLine’s learning management system and restrictions to any of StraighterLine’s affiliate websites.